spcourse/populations-oo/91 kwargs/contents.md

     Alice is 30 years old and lives in New York.
     Alice is 30 years old and lives in New York.

+This also works when you have a function that has *default arguments*, and comes in especially handy when you want to change only one specific argument to some value that is not its default.
+The following function has 3 default arguments and calculates the volume of a beam:

+    def calculate_volume(height=1, width=1, depth=1):
+        return height * width * depth

+By default, the function calculates the volume of a beam with a `height`, `width`, and `depth` of length 1 (a cube).
+If we would like to change just the `depth` of the beam to the value `3` *without* using *keyword arguments*, we would need to do the following:

+    print(calculate_volume(1, 1, 3))

+However, if we use keyword arguments, the following is also possible:

+    print(calculate_volume(depth=3))

+By not providing values for the `height` and `width` arguments, they assume their default values of `1`, while the value for `depth` is specifically set to `3`.

 ## Passing a dictionary of keyword arguments with `**`

 In addition to positional and keyword arguments, Python also allows us to use the so-called `**kwargs` notation to pass a number of keyword arguments to a function as a dictionary.